Hey ā Jamie here.

 Ever feel like the apps and gadgets you love are being slowly ruined for profit?
 There is a term for it: enshittification.

-For a plant-based version, swap the yogurt for coconut yogurt and the milk for oat milk.
+For a plant-based version, swap the Greek yoghurt for coconut yoghurt and the milk for oat milk.
 The coconut adds a faint richness that works well with the mango.
 Everything else stays the same.

 My mum would also top the drink with crushed pistachios and a drizzle of rose syrup.